-We’re always excited when new users discover our product and write about the experience.
+We're always excited when new users discover our product and write about the experience.
 Highlighted below are candid reviews from first time users of Lucidchart.
 Neither writer is affiliated with Lucidchart.
+First up is Dinis' attempt to vet Lucidchart as a viable Visio alternative.
+He wrote:

 I really don't want to use Visio again (I'm done using large desktop apps with no web integration/publishing).